 It is normal to have heavy bleeding after your baby’s birth.
 This will be normal whether you have had a C-section or vaginal delivery.
 Lochia is the name given to postnatal bleeding.
 It typically begins in the hours immediately following birth and continues for up to three weeks.
 However, in some women Lochia, can last for up to six weeks (Don’t freak out - you’ll be fine).

 Some hospitals provide you with your first packet of sanitary pads.
 However, you’ll need more.
 If I can suggest too that you ‘splash out’ a bit with these.
 Buy the most comfortable ones available.
-You already feel like a bit of a train-wreck, and little things like feeling pampered ‘down there’ help a great deal.
+You already feel like a bit of a train wreck, and little things like feeling pampered ‘down there’ help a great deal.

-- Support – some designs may have built in bras.
+Support - some designs may have built-in bras.

-A heads-up – The hospital carries pillows, with a plastic lining underlay.
+A heads-up - The hospital carries pillows, with a plastic lining underlay.
 They sound and feel awful and they make you sweat and you’ll be doing this a lot as it is.
-Bring your own for the best slumber.
+Bring your own pillow for the best slumber.

-7. Entertainment for children (including colouring-inn books)
+7. Entertainment for children (including coloring-inn books)

 For visitors with children, or your other children that come in to visit.
-You wont much be feeling like a trollop of toddlers getting up to shenanigans, nor do you want the onerous task of being the entertainer!
+You won't much be feeling like a trollop of toddlers getting up to shenanigans, nor do you want the onerous task of being the entertainer!
 Bring in those props.